 Beach towels are multi-functional at the beach.
 It’s something to lay on, something to dry off with, and, if you can’t stand the cold like me, something to keep you warm.
 My personal favorite is one by local artist, Nick Kuchar.

 Hawaii’s waters are quite a bit saltier than most places across the globe.
 That means that your eyes can get a little more irritated that usual, so a pair of goggles can definitely come in handy!

 Hoping to go snorkeling at some of these North Shore Beaches?
-You might need some scuba gear, as there are rarely places to rent gear on the North Shore.
+You might need some snorkel gear, as there are rarely places to rent gear on the North Shore.